-Formed in Spring 1979 and originally an all-girl band, the Dinettes were fronted by singer/songwriter Doriot Negrette.
+Formed in the late '70s and originally an all-girl band, the Dinettes were fronted by singer/songwriter Doriot Negrette.
 The band - á la Josie and the Pussycats - had a black girl in the group, singer/guitarist Joyce Rooks, at least for a while.
 Rooks had been in the Cockpits, also originally all-girl, though they later recruited male players like future Beat Farmer Country Dick Montana.

 “I joined the Cockpits in 1978 by answering a Reader ad,” recalled Rooks in 2010.
 “I had a guitar and amp and a cello which I kept hidden, as it didn’t seem punk rock enough at the time.”
 The Cockpits played their first gig at Porter’s Pub at UCSD; after several membership changes, the group essentially morphed into the Dinettes.

 In late 1979, the band released a single recorded at Accusound, “Poison” b/w “T.V.”
-They also recorded demos at Straighta Head Sound, and a live tape was later circulated from a November 1979 gig at the Deaf Club in San Francisco (which is indeed for deaf people).
+They also recorded demos at Straighta Head Sound, and a live tape was later circulated from a November 1979 gig at the Deaf Club in San Francisco.
 Rooks split in 1980, and the Dinettes later allowed men to integrate the group, though they ultimately split for good around 1981.